EXPRESSCLUSTER/ExchangeServer/ExchangeServer2019/Exchange2019.md

 ### 2.3 Copy and configure failover scripts

-1. Download the script files from the **Exchange Server** section of the [NEC EXPRESSCLUSTER web site](http://www.nec.com/en/global/prod/expresscluster/en/support/Setup.html).
+1. Download the script files from the **Exchange Server** section of the [NEC EXPRESSCLUSTER web site](https://www.nec.com/en/global/prod/expresscluster/en/doc/guide.html?#:~:text=Application-,Exchange%20Server,-Material).
+**Note**: This link has change d and currently there are only scripts for Exchange Server 2010 and 2013 - download the 2013 scripts.
 2. Copy all script files to the **EXPRESSCLUSTER bin** folder (example. _C:\ProgramFiles\EXPRESSCLUSTER\bin_) on the **Primary Server**.
 3. Open **SetEnvironment.bat** with a text editor and change the parameters to match your environment.
 4. Repeat the previous two steps on the **Standby Server**.

-   If using the Exchange 2013 scripts replace _CheckExchangeServices.ps1_ with [CheckExchangeServices.ps1](Scripts/CheckExchangeServices.ps1) on this site, which has been updated for Exchange Server 2019.
+   If using the Exchange Server 2013 scripts, replace _CheckExchangeServices.ps1_ with [CheckExchangeServices.ps1](Scripts/CheckExchangeServices.ps1) from this repository, which has been updated for Exchange Server 2019.
 This updated script also fixes a problem which some have experienced where the mailbox database fails to mount, leading to one or more failover/failbacks.
-Some services in Exchange 2013 are now obsolete and some are new to Exchange 2019.
+This script comments out services in Exchange 2013 which are now obsolete and adds services new to Exchange 2019.

    The new services are:
    - **MSComplianceAudit**